Azurency/CQUI_Community-Edition/README.md

 * @zgavin for UI bugfixes in PRs #1 and #2
 * @olegbl for the Amenities overview overhaul in PR #4 and multiple UI bugfixes (PRs #9 and #12)
   1. Additional kudos to /u/mateusarc from the Civilization subreddit for his original concept art
-* @jacks0nX for the map pin additions in PR #21 and UI/Civilopedia improvements in #24
+* @jacks0nX for localization in #20 the map pin additions in PR #21 and UI/Civilopedia improvements in #24 and #32
-* /u/dli511 @ Reddit for his bug report relating to purchasing buildings
+* /u/dli511 @ Reddit for their bug report relating to purchasing buildings
+* /u/Nitrium @ Reddit for their bug report relating to broken Gossip notifications
+* /u/Hitesh0630 @ Reddit for their bug report relating to production queue not refreshing on changing citizen assignment
 * The lovely folks over at Civfanatics for their guides, knowledge, tools, and resources
 * The even lovelier folks over at /r/civ for their input and testing